Gatton

 Gatton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Gatton's population was found to be more culturally diverse than most local markets, with 29.3% born overseas and 25.5% speaking a language other than English at home.
+Gatton's population showed significant cultural diversity, with 29.3% born overseas and 25.5% speaking a language other than English at home.
 Christianity was the predominant religion in Gatton, accounting for 51.0% of its population.
-Islam was overrepresented compared to the Rest of Qld, comprising 5.6% vs 1.2%.
+Islam was notably overrepresented, comprising 5.6% compared to the regional average of 1.2%.

 Frequently Asked Questions - Diversity